Pro-drop language: Hebrew

-Many nouns can take suffixes to reflect the possessor, in which case the personal pronoun is dropped.
-In daily modern Hebrew usage, the inflection of nouns is common only for some nouns, and in most cases, inflected possessive pronouns are used.
+Many nouns can take suffixes to reflect the possessor in which case the personal pronoun is dropped.
+In daily usage, the inflection of Modern Hebrew nouns is common only for some nouns.
+In most cases, inflected possessive pronouns are used.
 In Hebrew, possessive pronouns are treated mostly like adjectives and follow the nouns which they modify.
-In biblical Hebrew, inflection of more sophisticated nouns is more common than in modern usage.
+In Biblical Hebrew, inflection of more sophisticated nouns is more common than in modern usage.

 Full pro-drop languages

 Full pro-drop languages, also known as consistent NSLs, are languages that are characterized by rich subject agreement morphology where subjects are freely dropped under the appropriate discourse conditions.
 In some contexts, pro-drop in these languages is mandatory and also occurs in contexts in which pro-drop cannot happen for partial pro-drop languages.
 The following languages exhibit full pro-drop in their own distinct ways.

 Hindi

 South Asian languages such as Hindi, in general, have the ability to pro-drop any and all arguments.
 Hindi is a split-ergative language and when the subject of the sentence is in the ergative case (also when the sentence involves the infinitive participle, which requires the subject to be in the dative case), the verb of the sentence agrees in gender and number with the object of the sentence, hence making it possible to drop the object since it can be contextually inferred from the gender of the verb.

 In the example below, the subject is in the ergative case and the verb agrees in number and gender with the direct object.

 In the example below, the subject is in the dative case and the verb agrees in number and gender with the direct object.

 In the example below, the subject is in the nominative case and the verb agrees in number, gender, and also in person with the subject.